codeck313/twitterCapture/README.md

 ### Enabling Mail Alert
 You can get mail alerts when an error happens in the code or when the trend list updated or when you capture certain amount of tweets.

 By default it's using Gmail as the email provider.
-If you aren't using gmail as you email service change settings `SMTP_SERVER` and `PORT` to meet your email service config.
+If you aren't using Gmail as you email service change settings `SMTP_SERVER` and `PORT` to meet your email service configuration.

-Add your email ID and password and which Email ID you wanna send it to:
+Add your Email ID and password to Email ID you wanna send it to:

     SENDER_EMAIL = "tutorialSender@twittercap.com"
     PASWD = "123456" #we dont recommend it though ;)
     RECEVIER_EMAIL  = "tutorialReciever@twittercap.com"

-Add the subject name you want to show up in as the subject of the email you will receive
+Add what you would like to be displayed as the subject of the mail that you will recieve.

     EMAIL_SUBJECT  = "Tutorial"